114John Wesley Hanes

 1880: 114Wesley's family still in Cleburne County.
 Full page.4

-114Wesley may have moved again, since he's buried in Walker County, Alabama.1 (Data from his widow's pension application make clear that the grave is indeed our 114Wesley Hanes, versus someone else of the same name.13) He died on 23 January 1891 and is buried in New Prospect Baptist Church Cemetery, Walker County, Alabama, although I haven't personally visited the cemetery and therefore don't know his grave's precise location therein.
-The cemetery is at coordinates: N33.8615 W87.2975
+114Wesley may have moved again, since he's buried in Walker County, Alabama.1 (Data from his widow's pension application make clear that the grave is indeed our 114Wesley Hanes, versus someone else of the same name.13) He died on 23 January 1891 and is buried in New Prospect Baptist Church Cemetery, Walker County, Alabama at coordinates N33.86295 W87.29754.
+As you can see from the photos, his headstone has broken horizontally; someone propped the main portion of the headstone up against its base.
+Although not well visible in the two photos below, as of October 2024 the tombstone also has a serious crack/fissure all down its middle, which eventually may cause the front and rear faces of the headstone to separate from each other.

 Sources Cited: